Best Places to Travel on Budget

 9. Mexico, North America

-Mexico is another very popular budget-friendly destination, especially for people coming from America.
-The depreciating Pesos have made it all the more cost-effective.
+Mexico is another very popular, budget-friendly destination, especially for people coming from the U.S. The depreciating peso has made it all the more cost-effective.
 Mexico is a complete package.
 It is the perfect combination of rich culture, bold traditions, stunning architecture, and jaw-dropping scenery.
-The rugged mountains, barren deserts, rich lagoons, and tropical rainforests provide endless adventure opportunities for everyone.
-Terrific shopping, amazing restaurants, vibrant nightlife, and welcoming locals add to the fun quotient.
+The rugged mountains, barren deserts, rich lagoons, and tropical rainforests offer endless opportunities for adventure for everyone.
+Terrific shopping, excellent restaurants, vibrant nightlife, and welcoming locals add to the fun quotient.
 And can anyone forget the palm-fringed beaches and turquoise waters of Cancun and Los Cabos?

-Authentic, mouth-watering Mexican food like crispy tacos and cheesy quesadillas can be bought at nominal prices.
+Authentic, mouthwatering Mexican food, such as crispy tacos and cheesy quesadillas, is available at nominal prices.
 Uber and public transport are reasonably priced even in November and December.
 Mexico is a preferred destination for all types of travelers – from backpackers to the super-rich.
 Mexico can be incredibly cheap or prohibitively expensive.
 The all-inclusive upscale resorts and high-end restaurants are exorbitantly priced.
 But if you follow the locals and avoid the ‘touristy towns’, your money can go a long way.
-Check out places like the State Of Oaxaca and the entire Mayan Rivera if you want to experience the incredible culture and save some bucks.
+Check out places like the State of Oaxaca and the entire Mayan Riviera if you want to experience the incredible culture and save some bucks.

 Budget: